Protecting the Great Lakes through a Farm Navigator Network

 A grant from AFT’s Love Fund helped to protect the Crothers Farm, which will serve as a good model for other landowners.

-AFT’s Bringing a New Generation of Farmers on the Land in New York helps new farmers find land and retiring farmers keep their land in agriculture.
+AFT’s Farmland for a New Generation New York helps new farmers find land and retiring farmers keep their land in agriculture.

 AFT’s Farmland for a New Generation helps beginning farmers find land and retiring farmers keep their land in agriculture in the Pacific Northwest.